jwwyeth/ComputerVision-SiLK_adjustment/README.md

 ## How to Run

-Before running this, ensure that you have the correct scale that you want to test for changed and that you have your images in the images_test folder.
+Before running this, ensure that you have the correct scale that you want to test for is changed and that you have your images in the images folder.

 ```
 pip install torch opencv-python numpy